 If you’re a frequent Southwest Airlines flyer, you’ve probably signed up with the Southwest Rapid Rewards® program.
 However, you might not be taking full advantage of the Southwest dining program.
 If you’re hoping to earn Southwest tickets, the Rapid Rewards Dining® program is one of the best ways to turn food into flights.

 What is Southwest Rapid Rewards Dining?

 As part of Rapid Rewards, Southwest has a dining program that lets members earn additional points by dining out at participating restaurants.
-Since traveling often involves restaurant meals, the dining program is a great way to start saving up points for your next trip while you’re on vacation!
-Even if you travel only a few times a year, these dining program rewards can help you turn your everyday work lunches and weekend brunches into free flights.
+Since traveling often involves restaurant meals, the dining program is a great way to make the most of your current trip to start saving up points for your next one.
+Even if you travel only a few times a year, these dining program rewards can help you turn even everyday work lunches and weekend brunches into free flights.

 When you sign up for Rapid Rewards, Southwest doesn’t automatically enroll you in the dining program.
 You’ll need to visit Southwest’s Rapid Rewards Dining site, log in with your Rapid Rewards account information and join the dining program.